awsdocs/iam-user-guide/doc_source/tutorial_users-self-manage-mfa-and-creds.md

 1. Sign out of the console and then sign in as **MFAUser** again\.
 This time AWS prompts you for an MFA code from your phone\.
 When you get it, type the code in the box and then choose **Submit**\.

 1. Choose **EC2** to open the Amazon EC2 console again\.
-Note that this time you can see all the information and perform any actions you wish\.
+Note that this time you can see all the information and perform any actions you want\.
 If you go to any other console as this user, you see access denied messages because the policies in this tutorial grant access only to Amazon EC2\.

 ## Related Resources<a name="tutorial_mfa_related"></a>